TGiles/static-site/blog/posts/2021/async-cold-brew.md

 If the rest of our snippet needed to know that "hello world" was printed, then this pattern would not work at all!
 Additionally, since we don't know how long it will take to run `main()`, we could potentially hang up the entire program if we **really** need to wait for this console log!

-Later on, we'll see how to shift our thinking so that we can determine when we _really_ need to wait for tasks to finish versus coming back to a completed deferred task and using its returned value.
+Later on, we'll see how to shift our thinking so that we can determine when we _really_ need to wait for tasks to finish versus coming back to a completed deferred task and using its resolved value.

 ## We perform many of our tasks in an [async/await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) pattern

 To help determine when to break up tasks into asynchronous pieces versus when we can't break up tasks, it's helpful to think of how we deal with this problem on a daily basis.
 Many daily or weekly tasks are comprised of a bunch of asynchronous steps that we utilize to take full advantage of our time.
-A few examples off the top of my head, doing laundry, cooking dinner, commuting to work, and plenty of others that I'm not thinking of at this moment.
+A few examples off the top of my head: doing laundry, cooking dinner, commuting to work, and plenty of others that I'm not thinking of at this moment.
 At any rate, let's break down my few examples so we can start to see the async/await pattern in this.

 Doing laundry is comprised of some synchronous tasks and asynchronous tasks.
-By organizing the steps in such a way that minimize our idle time, we can be more efficient in this chore.
+By organizing the steps in such a way that minimize our idle time, we can be more efficient in this chore...at least in terms of idle time.
-Since there's only one of you, we can only do one active task at a time and so we should determine what our active, or blocking, tasks are.
+Since there is only one of you, we can only do one active task at a time and so we should determine what our active, or blocking, tasks are.
-Personally, I've always had access to a washing machine and dryer, which changes up the task structure compared to hand washing...but let's explore both cases.
+Personally, I've always had access to a washing machine and dryer, which changes up the task structure compared to hand washing but let's explore both cases.

 For the case of a washing machine and a dryer, my ordered steps would look like this:
 - Gather dirty laundry